 Clinical trials of the drug Xolair for peanut allergy were halted early in 2006 after two children experienced anaphylactic reactions.
 The children hadn’t yet been given the drug, but reacted to an oral challenge of peanuts to determine their level of tolerance.
 The establishment of tolerance levels was required in the enrollment process of the FDA (Food & Drug Administration).
 The manufacturer of Xolair, Genentech and two others companies, remain committed to continuing the trials, however oral challenges may not be included in the future.
 The use of Xolair in combination with desensitization protocols is occurring in research around the USA currently.

 Researchers at the Mt.
 Sinai School of Medicine in New York have been working with two Chinese herbal formulas – one to treat asthma and one to prevent anaphylaxis to peanuts.
 Participants in the asthma study had results from the Chinese herbs similar to the control group taking the corticosteroid Prednisone.
 The herb to prevent peanut anaphylaxis has only been studied on mice, yet the herbs completely blocked anaphylaxis for up to six months.
-Dr. Xiu-Min Li, a leader of the project, has applied to the FDA for human trials, which will hopefully begin soon.
+Dr. Xiu-Min Li, a leader of the project, has applied to the FDA for human trials.

 Currently, the federal government, through the National Institutes of Health, spends less than $34 million per year on food allergy research.
 That research generally occurs at a five-institution consortium involving: Mount Sinai School of Medicine, New York; Johns Hopkins University School of Medicine, Baltimore; Duke University School of Medicine, Durham, NC; University of Arkansas Children’s Hospital Research Institute, Little Rock; and National Jewish Medical and Research Center, Denver.